weng1102/reading_app/curriculum/booksummary_lessonsinchemistry.md

 1. Wakely gave Madeline the address he found for Mr. Wilson’s P.O. box.
 He told her not to get her hopes up.
 1. Madeline said she didn’t have hopes, she had faith.
 Wakely said it was a funny word to hear from her because religion is based on faith.
 1. Mad said, “You realize that faith isn’t based on religion.
 Right?”
+### Worksheet Questions
+1a.
+Why did the bishop keep lying?
+  1a.
+Dislike of children
+  1a.
+To raise money
+  1a.
+Revenge on Calvin
+1a.
+What proof helped Wakely confirm Calvin grew up at All Saints?
+  1a.
+A photograph
+  1a.
+The Calvin Evans Memorial Fund
+  1a.
+He asked Mr. Wilson
+1a.
+Mad pointed out that you can have faith in things other than religion.
+What is something you have faith in?
-## Chapter #35: The Smell of Failure
+## Chapter 35: The Smell of Failure
 1. On a Monday morning, Elizabeth went to the boathouse at 4:30 AM, as she always did.
 1. Elizabeth parked her car.
 Something felt different.
 Every parking space was taken.
 A lot of women were there.
-2. The same thing happened at other boat houses across the country.
+1. The same thing happened at other boat houses across the country.
 1. Some people did not like this.
 People were outside the KCTV studio with picket signs.
 These said “GODLESS WOMAN!” and, “BURN IN HELL!”
 1. Walter worried.
 Elizabeth was getting death threats.
 He told security and Harriet.
 He did not tell Elizabeth.
 1. Six-Thirty also worried.
 He saw on TV that some people did not clap at the end of her show.
 So, he walked to the studio.